MattKunze/reveal-presentations/source-control.md

 ## Random Tidbits - Bisect

 * Track down when a bug was introduced
-* Provide a SHA before but was introduced, and one after
+* Provide a SHA before bug was introduced, and one after
-* Binary search to narrow down to indivual commit
+* Binary search to narrow down to individual commit

 ---